corneliustanui/Inferential-Analysis-in-R/README.md

-# Data Management, Descrtiptive and Inferential-Analysis-in-R
+# Data Management and Analysis-in-R